feldroy/two-scoops-of-django-3.x/README.md

 Tracking thoughts and feature requests for Two Scoops of Django 3.x in the issue tracker.

-Available soon in both PDF and print formats at https://www.feldroy.com/products/two-scoops-of-django-3-x.
+Available currently in PDF formats at https://www.feldroy.com/products/two-scoops-of-django-3-x.

 ## Before You Submit an Issue